Lugal-PCZ/ShootPoints-Web/README.md

 Open a web browser on your computer and access ShootPoint Web’s interface at [http://localhost:8000/](http://localhost:8000/) or else open a web browser on a device connected to the same wifi network and navigate to [http://<ip.address.of.the.shootpoints.testbed>:8000/](http://<ip.address.of.the.shootpoints.testbed>:8000/).

 ## Data Management and Categorization
 Following the model developed for SiteMap, ShootPoints-Web categorizes shot data to simplify its visualization and interpretation.
-The two primary categorizations are groupings (collections of related points) and class/subclass (archaeological metadata about the shots).
+The two primary categorizations are groupings (collections of geometrically related points) and class/subclass (archaeological metadata about the shots).
 All data are saved to a local database which can be downloaded *in toto* or exported as shapefiles via the web interface for easy inclusion in your project’s GIS.

 ShootPoints-Web will not let you begin collecting data without the proper prerequisites (site, station coordinates, and surveying session).

-### Geometries
+### Groupings
 Every measurement taken with ShootPoints-Web is part of a grouping, which can be any of the following four geometries:
 * **Isolated Point**: A discrete point that encapsulates granular information such as a point elevation or the location of a small artifact.
 * **Point Cloud**: Multiple non-sequential point samples that do not carry information individually but as elements of a group that together describe an entity (such as topography).
-* **Open Polygon**: Multiple sequential points that trace an outline wherein the start and end points do not connect.
+* **Open Polygon**: Multiple sequential points that trace an outline wherein the start and end points do not connect (such as in a shapefile linestring).
-* **Closed Polygon**: Multiple sequential points that trace an outline wherein the start point is connected to the end point.
+* **Closed Polygon**: Multiple sequential points that trace an outline wherein the start point is connected to the end point (such as in a shapefile polygon).

 ### Classes and Subclasses
 Each grouping also is assigned a class and subclass to assist in categorization and visualization of the data collected.
 The following classes and subclasses are populated in the ShootPoints database with a fresh install, but new ones can be added and removed under the “Setup” panel, as is appropriate for your site.